-Our revenue increased 55% from \$69.1 million in 2007 to \$107.1 million in 2008, and it increased 39% from \$107.1 million in 2008 to \$149.0 million in 2009, primarily due to strong referrals from current students, new student marketing, and the receipt of regional accreditation in May 2006.
-The same factors that led to the growth in revenues also contributed to our net income improving to \$23.9 million in 2009 from \$16.2 million in 2008.
-The rate of revenue growth from 2008 to 2009 was at a slower pace than the rate of growth from 2007 to 2008.
-As our revenue base grows, we expect our growth rate percentages to continue to decline.
+Our revenue increased 39% from \$107.1 million in 2008 to \$149.0 million in 2009, and it increased 33% from \$149.0 million in 2009 to \$198.2 million in 2010, primarily due to strong referrals from current students, new student marketing, and the variety and affordability of our program offerings.
+The same factors that led to the growth in revenues also contributed to our net income improving to \$29.9 million in 2010 from \$23.9 million in

+2009.
+The rate of revenue growth from 2009 to 2010 was at a lower pace than the rate of growth from 2008 to 2009.
+As our revenue base has grown, our growth rate percentages have declined, and it may continue to decline.
 You should not rely on the results of any prior periods as an indication of our future operating performance.
 If we are unable to maintain adequate revenue and earnings growth, or if investors react negatively to the slowing of our growth rates, the value of our stock price may decline.